qutas/info/README.md

 ### plume_sampler
 A system to perform automatic air sampling when it detects that it is within a smoke plume

+### marker_localization
+A few small ROS nodes identify ARUCO markers, determine a map of the environment, and determine a relative pose of a the camera

 ## UAS Software
 ### robin